kissesyun/CMEECoursework/Miniproject/readme.txt

 The Data folder contains mata-data file.

-The Result folder contains outputs from the coding files including project report in pdf.
+The Result folder contains outputs from the coding files including project report (miniproject.pdf) in pdf.

 The Sandbox folder contains some former version output files.